 Transvaginal Mesh Lawsuits

-People filing transvaginal mesh lawsuits allege such complications as pain, bleeding and organ perforation.
-One of the largest transvaginal mesh settlements to date was $830 million for 20,000 cases.
+People filing transvaginal mesh lawsuits report complications, including pain, bleeding and organ perforation.
+One of the largest transvaginal mesh settlements to date was $830 million for 20,000 cases in multidistrict litigation (MDL).
 Although the MDL closed in November 2022, women can still file lawsuits in state courts.

 This is an active lawsuit